You can create a network topology instance in which members of one client group can connect to members of another client group.

 Keep-alive interval.
 The interval (in seconds) for sending keep-alive packets, to maintain the session if backup traffic has an extended pause.
 Set this to 180 (default), or click the edit icon to enter another interval.
 To avoid idle session timeouts on cloud-based clients, set the interval to 200 seconds or less.

-From the Infrastructure machines list, select a group that will receive connection requests from members of the laptops group.
+From the DMZ servers list, select a client group that will receive connection requests from members of the Servers group.

 Optional: Move the Advanced toggle key to the right to edit the following options: